-It all started years ago with the love of the Lotus Elise series 2, a dream or a fantasy of a car to own when I could afford it.
-But the crazy thing is, by the time I could afford it, owning it wasn't enough.
+It all started years ago with the love of the Lotus Elise Series 2, a dream or a fantasy of a car to own when I could afford it.
+The crazy thing was, by the time I could afford it, owning it wasn't enough.

-I managed to find my Elise with a stroke of luck in Weston, Missouri about 45 minutes north of me.
-It was a car that had been on the market for a number of month based out of Texas and then Nebraska but luckily, just as I was about to fly to Arizona to buy a different Elise, I stumbled on this car for around the same price but with a turbo kit :)
+We managed to find my Elise with a stroke of luck in Weston, Missouri about 45 minutes north of me.
+It was a car that had been on the market for a number of months based out of Texas and then Nebraska but luckily, just as we were about to fly to Arizona to buy a different Elise, we stumbled on this car for around the same price but with a turbo kit :)

-Now having read many many things on the lotus Elise and the 1.8l 2zz Toyota motor I didn't quite look forward the a gutless high revving motor and was excited when the turbo kit on the car hit full boost at 2500rpms and held it to 8300rpms, its quite a power band :) But it really wasn't enough, I grew tired of people wanting to see the Elise at car shows rather than cars I had built, it was more about the car and less about the build or uniqueness of "My" Elise.
+Having read many many things on the lotus Elise and the 1.8l 2zz Toyota motor I didn't quite look forward to a gutless high revving motor but was excited when the turbo kit on the car hit full boost at 2500rpms and held it to 8300rpms, its quite a power band :) But it really wasn't enough, I grew tired of people wanting to see the Elise at car shows rather than cars we had built, it was more about the car and less about the build or uniqueness of "My" Elise.

-So I started with a simple plan, don't touch the car for a year and then use the time to settle on what engine was going to go in it.
-Personally I don't like to build something that has been done before, even if its a little bit of a twist I still want to make it my own.
-My first idea was pretty obvious if you knew me and my Vr6 turbo rabbit and I began the process of seeing if it was unique enough.
-After finding R32 swapped Elises and 12v Turbo Elises I felt it just wasn't quite the path I wanted to take.
-So again with some luck, well it really wasn't luck more the case of an engine being shipped to the United States and nothing here that can use it, I managed to get me 20v Vr5 engine shipped to my door.
-When you are working on an Elise you lack room and you want to add as little of weight as possible.
-So I felt I was winning by getting the 5 cylinder, it really is a 24v Vr6 with a cylinder lopped off, it uses the same gasket/bolt patter for intake and exhaust, just missing the last port on each, its about 2.5" shorter in length and weights almost 40lbs less.
-All geared up for the swap with the parts in hand it would work out to be another year before I would even get close to enough to swapping the Elise to decide this motor wasn't the one for me.
+So we started with a simple plan, don't touch the car for a year and then use the time to settle on what engine was going to go in it.
+Personally I don't like to build something that has been done before, even if it's a little bit of a twist I still want to make it my own.
+My first idea was pretty obvious, if you know me and my Vr6 turbo rabbit.
+I began the process of seeing if it was unique enough.
+After finding R32 swapped Elises and 12v Turbo Elises, I felt it just wasn't quite the path I wanted to take.
+So again with some luck I managed to get a 20v Vr5 engine shipped to my door.
+When you are working on an Elise you lack room and you want to add as little weight as possible.
+So I felt I was winning by getting one less cylinder, it really is a 24v Vr6 with a cylinder lopped off it even uses the same gasket/bolt pattern for intake and exhaust, it's just missing the last port on each.
+Its about 2.5" shorter in length and weighs almost 40lbs less.
+All geared up for the swap with the parts in hand, it would work out to be another year before I was close enough to swapping the Elise; when I decided this motor wasn't the one for me.

-Without too much time I managed to find a W8 Passat with an electrical short ready to be torn apart, and when I say apart I mean it, a whole bunch of stuff has to come off or be cut off to make getting the engine out even possible!
-Even at this point one of the harder parts of this whole swap :p Now with an S4 01e sitting in the shop and a w8 on the floor I put things together for the first pictures of the two parts trying to get a perspective of what was to come...
+Without too much time I managed to find a W8 Passat with an electrical short ready to be torn apart, and when I say apart I mean exactly that, a whole bunch of stuff has to come off or be cut off to make getting the engine out even possible!
+Even to today, this was one of the harder parts of this whole swap :p Now with a motor and transmission on the floor I put things together for the first pictures of the two parts trying to get a perspective of what was to come...

 I will be doing everything I can to get updates daily on the build to try and get everybody caught up to how it is currently so please check back in often :)